PurwadhikaDev/AlphaGroup_DTI_OL_02_FinalProject/README.md

 The fact that *delivery time* ranks second highlights just how important a fast, reliable shipping experience is to customers (nearly as important as pricing itself).

-For **Olist**, a major e-commerce platform that connects small and medium-sized retailers to marketplaces in Brazil, this puts increasing pressure on fulfilment operations.
-Delivery performance isn’t just a logistical concern.
-It's a business-critical metric that can influence customer satisfaction, retention, and ultimately, sales performance.
+For **Olist**, a startup in 2018 still in its aggressive growth phase after securing **Series B funding** (with backing from SoftBank, Redpoint e.ventures, and 500 Startups), this is a critical threat.
+At that point, Olist had:

+- A low **customer retention rate** of just **3%**
+- A rising **late delivery rate** that exceeded the commonly accepted benchmark of 5%
+- A high volume of **negative reviews** directly tied to lateness

+This meant that every failed delivery was a **lost growth opportunity** and **damage to long-term customer value**.
+As a startup prioritizing **scale and customer experience over short-term cost**, Olist needed a solution to protect its reputation and maximize retention, even if the underlying logistics couldn’t be fully fixed.

-##### Why Focus on On-Time Delivery (OTD)?
+#### Why Focus on On-Time Delivery (OTD)?

 To evaluate delivery performance, we focus on the industry-standard metric: **On-Time Delivery (OTD)**.
 OTD measures the percentage of orders delivered within the promised timeframe and is calculated as: